thefab/tornadis/README.md

 ## What is it ?

-`tornadis` is an async minimal redis client for tornado ioloop designed for performances (use C hiredis parser)
+`tornadis` is an async minimal redis client for tornado ioloop designed for performances (use C hiredis parser).

 **WARNING : tornadis is at an early stage of developement**

+### Features

+- simple
+- good performances
+- coroutines friendly
+- production ready (timeouts, pool, error management)
+- nearly all redis features (pipeline, pubsub, standard commands)